caizoryan/notes/color-report.md

 (1) The scientific analysis portion of this report should describe the physics of how colour is generated for the audience, including the specific materials and/or techniques used in creating the different colours in the piece.

+The color is printed using a laser printer on matte paper.
+The color is generated for the audience based on the pigments used.

 (2) Research and support by reputable sources included in this section to explain the origin of those colours.